glesica/read_queue/README.md

 ## Development

 The extension is written in [Dart](https://www.dartlang.org/).
-Assuming a working Dart setup, `pub get` will get the dependencies and `pub build extension` will build the extension.
+Assuming a working Dart setup, `pub get` will get the dependencies and `make manifest-X quick-build` will give you a working manifest (see below) and build the extension so you can run it unpacked.
 Compiled output will end up in `build/extension/`.

-There is also a Makefile for convenience.

-  * `make quick-build` - equivalent to `pub build extension`
+There are some other useful make targets:

   * `make release-chrome` - build a release for Chrome (`extension.zip`)
   * `make release-firefox` - build a release for Firefox (`extension.zip`)